meghana-1999/INFO6150/ASSIGNMENT 1/readme.txt

 18. <tr>: defines a table row
 19. <th>: defines a table header
 20. <td>: defines a table cell.
+21. <section>: defines a section of a document.
+22. <header>: represents the container for the introductory content or set of navigational links.
+23. <footer>: defines a footer for  a document  or section.
+25. <video>: it is used to  embed video into the file.
+26. <source>: tag is used to specify the multiple media resources.
 The above are the html tags used in this sample web page  creation.